 They allow machine algorithms to understand what the relationship is between content on your site.
 So for instance, you can show a machine that you’re talking about a person, then highlight what their hometown is, what their name is, what their occupation is, and so on.
 This will help search engines rank you.

 Again, we have a comprehensive guide about semantic markups here.
 If you have too much content to go through your entire library, go through your most recent articles and static pages, and ensure you enact this practice moving forward.

 Broken links throw a spanner in the works of your website.
-They are links that point to pages that no longer exist, don’t load or otherwise have problems.
+They are links that point to content pages that no longer exist, don’t load, or otherwise have problems.
 Finding broken links if you have a WordPress site can be made easy.

 How fast your pages load is a big deal for both algorithms and users.
 If a page takes more than two seconds to load, it begins to drastically increase the number of people who will navigate away.
 In real terms, this is a lost opportunity.
 You want to minimize those by maximizing your speed.

 Here’s a detailed post on site speed that you can read on: https://seopressor.com/blog/connection-between-site-speed-and-seo-today/